-Google AdSense is great; it’s no secret that I’m a big fan of the platform.
-It allowed me to buy the house in which I’m currently living and has given my wife and me a comfortable life.
+Google AdSense is great; it’s no secret that I’m a big fan of the platform though there are some solid alternatives that are available.
+Adsense allowed me to buy the house in which I’m currently living and has given my wife and me a comfortable life, plus it’s on over 430,000 websites in the US alone.
 It’s a great platform, and it does some pretty amazing things for those who utilize it correctly.

 But it’s not without its shortcomings.
 One shortcoming that people have asked me about multiple times is how to figure out exactly how much you make with Google AdSense, per-page of your website.

 In other words, if you have ads on your homepage and you’re wondering, “Okay, how much did I make last month on the homepage with AdSense?” you’d think that would be easy to find out, but it’s actually not.

 In this post, I am going to explain how to set everything up so you can find out exactly how much you’re making per page, and I’ll be sharing screenshots so you can see the process for yourself.

 UPDATE: Ezoic is BY FAR the best option for display ads.
 At this point, ALL of my websites are on Ezoic as it’s proven to earn more money than both Adsense and Media.net.

 Read my Ezoic review or my comparison between Adsense and Ezoic to learn more.

 Why Would You Want to See Earnings by Page?